Henry M. Spofford

 Henry Martyn Spofford (September 8, 1821 – August 20, 1880) was a judge of the Louisiana Supreme Court, born in Gilmanton, New Hampshire.
 He graduated from Amherst College and relocated to Louisiana, in 1845, where he practiced law.
 Spofford was elected to the Louisiana Supreme Court and served until 1858, when he resigned to return to his law practice.
+He was a member of The Boston Club of New Orleans.

 Spofford was married on January 7, 1861, to Ophelia Jane Martin (1832-1894), daughter of Judge Thomas Martin of Pulaski, Tennessee.
 They had three children: Eleanor Spofford, Thomas Martin Spofford and Nina Spofford.